 In the last two centuries only dirty, dangerous, or dull jobs were automated.
 Today we’re witnessing the automation of more sophisticated knowledge work.
 According to research by Oxford University, 47 percent of all jobs in the United States and around 33 percent of those in Europe are at high risk of being replaced by technology within the next two decades.
 For the near term, the World Economic Forum predicts that the United States alone will lose 5.1 million jobs by 2020.

 Given these striking statistics, it’s easy to feel only gloom and doom.
 But there is hope.
-Join our session at ATD 2017 Conference & Exposition to hear about some tangible handles that our field can embrace to help our companies and institutions prepare for the future.
+Join our session at the ATD 2018 Korea Summit to hear about some tangible handles that our field can embrace to help our companies and institutions prepare for the future.